 - Full trial: In the controls at the left end of the time bar, click Play to start playing the trial data.
 The data plays through to the end and restarts at the beginning if you do not click Stop.

-- To manually adjust the range, move the blue triangles that indicate the start and end of the selected range of frames (also known as the region of interest) along the timeline; or
+- Range of frames: Move the blue arrows that indicate the start and end of the selected range of frames (also known as the region of interest) along the timeline to manually adjust them.

 - Individual frame: Move the blue vertical line that indicates the currently selected time along the timeline to manually locate the desired frame, or right-click on the time bar, click Set Current Frame and enter the number of the required frame.